allegro/bigflow/docs/project_setup_and_build.md

 The two remaining files  — `Dockerfile` and `deployment_config.py` don't take a part in the Python package build process.

-Because a BigFlow project is a standard Python package, we suggest going through the [official Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).
+Because every BigFlow project is a standard Python package, we suggest going through the [official Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).

 ### Package builder